 - Heat the heavy cream and butter: In a small saucepan over medium heat, combine the heavy cream and unsalted butter.
 Bring to a boil, then set aside.

-- Make a wet caramel: Pour the granulated sugar into a medium or large saucepan with high sides, then shake the pot to distribute the sugar in an even layer on the bottom.
-Pour the water on top of the sugar and gently swirl the pot until all the sugar has been moistened.
-If you get sugar on the sides of the pot, dip a clean pastry brush in water and wash the sugar off to avoid crystallization.
+- Make a wet caramel: Pour the granulated sugar into a medium or large saucepan with high sides, then shake to distribute the sugar in an even layer on the bottom.
+Pour the water on top of the sugar and gently swirl the saucepan until all the sugar has been moistened.
+If you get sugar on the sides, dip a clean pastry brush in water and wash the sugar off to avoid crystallization.
 Turn the heat up to medium-high and let the sugar and water come to a boil before you disturb it.
-Once it comes to a boil, gently swirl the pot occasionally (but do not stir it).
+Once it comes to a boil, gently swirl the saucepan occasionally (but do not stir it).
 This ensures that the caramel cooks evenly and helps you control the hot spots.
-Continue to cook the caramel, swirling the pot occasionally, until a medium amber color is achieved and the caramel smells slightly nutty.
+Continue to cook the caramel, swirling occasionally, until a medium amber color is achieved and the caramel smells slightly nutty.

 - Once cooled completely, transfer to a storage container and store for up to one month in the refrigerator.
 Caramel sauce does solidify in the fridge, so let it come to room temperature before using, or reheat it on the stove or in the microwave.